 My story is not unique, though.
 Regina Townsend founded The Broken Brown Egg, "an online community and awareness organization, because [she] wanted to support women of color who are battling infertility.
 In the years since, hundreds of women have reached out to [her] to share their stories — about their struggles to conceive, and about the feelings of isolation and stress they often face, too.”
 (Regina Townsend for the New York Times)

 As shared in the journal article, Trauma of Pregnancy Loss and Infertility for Mothers and Involuntarily Childless Women in the Contemporary United States, “Reproductive problems affect a substantial number of American women.”
-About 10% of women between the ages of 15-55 have trouble conceiving.
+About 10% of persons between the ages of 15-55 have trouble conceiving.
 The chances are high that you or someone you know has infertility grief or trauma.
 But until recent years, medicine had not properly labelled it so it may not be something you have heard of before.

 I recently had a conversation with Licensed Marriage and Family Therapist, Dr. Loree Johnson.
 It turns out that she shares a very similar experience to my own.